A Support-Set Algorithm for Optimization Problems with Nonnegative and Orthogonal Constraints

 respectively.
 Here, $h (\cC) = - \sum_{i = 1}^{p} (n_i / n) \log_2 (n_i / n)$ and $h (\cC\uast)$ is defined analogously.
 Broadly speaking, a clustering assignment is considered more favorable when it yields lower value of entropy and higher values of purity and NMI.

 Figure \ref{fig:onmf} illustrates the clustering results of the tested algorithms on image and text datasets, including CPU time and three criteria.
+We use the results of \SUPPORT as the reference baseline in the last three subplots, and accordingly report all quantities after subtracting the corresponding values produced by \SUPPORT.
 As shown, all algorithms deliver comparable results in terms of entropy, purity, and NMI, which suggests that they achieve similar clustering qualities.
 Nevertheless, the proposed algorithm \SUPPORT stands out in computational efficiency, reducing the CPU time by more than an order of magnitude.
 These numerical findings provide evidence that, the superior performance of \SUPPORT is not confined to simulated cases, but also extends to practical applications.